daggerwolf45/daggerwolf45/README.md

 ## Hi there 👋
-### Welcom to my code for making robots drive on their own and some *fun* networking stuff.
+### Welcome to my github page!
+Theres everything from FRC robots to networking-protocol-prototypes to Discord bots.

 <!--
 **daggerwolf45/daggerwolf45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.